Language and Page Formatting Options

 .tar file that has a root file system.
 You can use the bootable ISO image to install the file system to a bare metal server.

-Image Builder builds a manifest that creates a boot ISO that contains the commit and a root file system.
-To create the ISO image, choose the new image type image-installer.
+Image Builder builds a manifest that creates a boot ISO that has the commit and a root file system.
+To create the ISO image, select the image type image-installer.
 Image Builder builds a

 - a standard Anaconda installer ISO

 - an embedded RHEL system tar file

 - a default Kickstart file that installs the commit with minimal default requirements

 The created installer ISO image embeds a pre-configured system image that you can install directly to a bare metal server.

 6.1.
 Creating a boot ISO installer image with Image Builder in the command-line interface